ECE Introductory Certificate

 Whether you're looking to begin or advance your career—MCC is a great place to begin your future.

-happy girlThe Early Childhood Education Introductory Teacher Certificate program is designed for individuals who wish to work directly with children to provide quality classroom support for both children and other educational professionals, such as lead teachers and specialists.
-The ECE Introductory Teacher Certificate is recommended for students who are just entering the field of Early Childhood Education (ECE) or those who do not wish to seek MA Early Education and Care (EEC) Lead Teacher (Level 2) certification or an Associate degree at this time.
+happy girlThe Early Childhood Education Introductory Teacher Certificate program is designed for individuals who are just entering the field of Early Childhood Education (ECE) or those who wish to work directly with children in supporting roles.
 This certificate meets MA Department of Early Education and Care (EEC) foundational certificate requirements.

 Courses are delivered through a variety of modalities including weekend schedules, hybrid, online, and traditional face-to-face options, and students may be eligible for financial assistance through financial aid, scholarships and/or grant funding.
 Please visit the ECE Career Pathways Grant page for more information.